"Now Listen to Me..."

 The first is a Christmas Holiday favourite, Ernst Lubitsch's 1940 delight The Shop Around the Corner.

 This little romantic contrivance, based on the play "Parfumerie" by Miklos Laszlo, later inspired 1949's musical In the Good Old Summertime with Judy Garland and Van Johnson and perhaps its most famous incarnation, 1998's hit film You've Got Mail with Tom Hanks and Meg Ryan.
 In this earlier superior version, we have James Stewart and Margaret Sullavan as gift shop employees who can barely tolerate one another.
-Each of their idolized perfect mates is an anonymous pen-pal they correspond with until they realise they are in fact writing to each other.
-It's amazing how engaging such a simple premise can be, but the inspired situations, characters, and performances, masterfully guided by Lubitsch's magical "touch", make the results pure enchantment.
-This unforgettable little charmer is scheduled to air on TCM (updated) Thursday, December 15 at 5pm PST and again Saturday, December 24 at 1:15pm PST (West Coast).
-(TCM's current schedule can be confirmed by clicking on the above image.
-The time zone can be adjusted in the upper right-hand corner of the programme.)
+Each of their idolised perfect mates is an anonymous pen-pal they correspond with until both realise they are in fact writing to each other.
+It's amazing how engaging such a simple premise can be but the inspired situations, characters and performances, masterfully guided by Lubitsch's magical "touch", make the results pure enchantment.
+This unforgettable little charmer is scheduled to air on TCM (updated) Wednesday, August 7 (2019) at 11am PST.

 My second recommendation is Dark Hazard.

 It's Hidden Gem #52.
 Released in 1934, this rarely shown pre-code film was recently made available on video for the first time after all these years and like the film above, is a pure delight, not just for those little moments of seeing a single bed in the bedroom or a more honest depiction of affection between our leading characters, but for the consistently unexpected direction its narrative takes.
-We can clearly see how the Production Code made so many cinematic stories predictable after it came into effect when comparing them to films like this which continuously defy our preconceptions with their characters' surprising behaviour and unorthodox story resolutions.
+One can clearly see how the Production Code made so many cinematic stories more predictable after coming into effect when comparing them to films like this which continuously defy our preconceptions with their characters' surprising behaviour and unorthodox story resolutions.
 This includes Dark Hazard's rather sudden but perfectly realised finale.
-Oh, and before one thinks this is a hardened crime drama of Edward G. Robinson's, its title actually refers to a most lovable dog.
-This must-see gem of a film is scheduled to air on TCM Friday, December 12 at 10:30am PST.
+Oh, and before one thinks this is a hardened crime drama of Edward G. Robinson's, the title actually refers to a most loveable dog.
+Dark Hazard, a must-see gem of a film, is scheduled to air on TCM (updated) Monday, November 5 at 3:45pm PST.